-T 4
+Part 1:

+Please initial beside the correct option.
+Please select only one option.

+- Contractor DOES NOT need any user accounts to access DCH Information Systems.
+Do not complete Part 2 of this form. - Contractor DOES need user accounts to access DCH Information Systems.
+Please complete Part 2 of this form.

-Part
+Part 2:

-ıaıı

-Part 1: Please initial beside the corre ct option.
-Please se elect only one option.
-Contractor DOES complete Part 2 er accounts to access DCH I nformation Systems.
-Do not Contractor DOE: Part 2 of this fo s to access DCH Informatic on Systems.
-Please complete Part 2: Please complete the table belo DCH Information Systems.
-I any user accounts to access List of Individuals A Nuthorized to Acces ss a DCH Information Sys stem Containing PHI The following individuals, as Information Systems containing services described in the Con- ing DCH Protected l or, need access to DCH for Contractor to perform the Full Name Employer DCH Information System Type of Access (Read only?
+Please complete the table below if you indicate that Contractor DOES need any user accounts to access DCH Information Systems.
+Please attach additional pages if needed.

+List of Individuals Authorized to Access a DCH Information System Containing PHI

+The following individuals, as employees and/or representatives of Contractor, need access to DCH Information Systems containing DCH Protected Health Information in order for Contractor to perform the services described in the Contract:

+Full Name Employer DCH Information System Type of Access (Read only?
 Write?)

-The DCH Project Leader must individual listed above.
-Acce Procedure 435: Managing At Contractor must notify the Pr ess will be granted a uthorization, Access roject Leader identif nd changed in accordance versions and Control of Information and the Contract and the L with DCH Policy and n Systems.
-DCH Access Control Coordinator (dchois@dch.ga. after any individual on this lis notification on time is a viola st no longer needs th ne level of access described .
-Failure to provide this Contractor must update this A Appendix D-2 as nee eded and provide the update d form to DCH.
+The DCH Project Leader must submit a completed DCH Network Access Request Form for each individual listed above.
+Access will be granted and changed in accordance with DCH Policy and Procedure 435: Managing Authorization, Access and Control of Information Systems.

+Contractor must notify the Project Leader identified in the Contract and the DCH Access Control Coordinator (dchois@dch.ga.gov and helpdesk@dch.ga.gov) immediately, but at least within 24 hours, after any individual on this list no longer needs the level of access described.
+Failure to provide this notification on time is a violation of the Agreement and will be reported as a security incident.

-[INSERT HERE]
+Contractor must update this Appendix D-2 as needed and provide the updated form to DCH.

-DCH Project Leader Contact Information:
+DCH Project Leader Contact Information: [INSERT HERE]